Here are some answers to questions we often get from customers. We hope they help answer any questions you may have.

 How does shipping and handling work (United States)?

 We offer several shipping methods to our customers in the United States.
 Our shipping and handling charges are equal to our actual out–of–pocket costs for your order, and are calculated based on the number of videos you’ve purchased (which affects the size and weight of the package coming to you) and where you live.
 You can always see the exact amount shipping and handling will be for your order for each of our shipping methods before you check out, so that you can make an informed decision before you purchase anything.
-You can click here for more information about our shipping policies.
+You can click here to see our shipping policies for more information.

 Please note that all orders will ship on the next business day after the day on which they are placed (barring unforeseen circumstances).
 This means that if you place your order on the Friday before a three day weekend (that is, Monday is a holiday), your order will not ship until the next Tuesday.
 Please keep this in mind when selecting an expedited shipping method, especially FedEx 2nd Day Air or FedEx Standard Overnight.